+44 (0) 207 8227325

 Celia accepts instructions in all areas of civil liberties and human rights litigation.

-During pupillage, Celia was involved in a wide range of public law and human rights cases, most notably before the Investigatory Powers Tribunal and Supreme Court.
+Celia has been involved in a wide range of public law and human rights cases, most notably before the Investigatory Powers Tribunal and Supreme Court.

 A case challenging the lawfulness of detention in Iraq and Afghanistan by HM armed forces under international law, the European Convention on Human Rights and domestic law, which was heard by nine Justices of the Supreme Court (assisting Ben Jaffey).